sauerbraten/p1xbraten/README.md

     All of these commands (as well as `getaccuracy`) default to showing your own (`hudplayer`'s) stats across all weapons.
 However, they all take two optional integer arguments to query by weapon and player: `/<cmd> [weapon] [cn]` (use -1 to query damage across all weapons)

-    To use these new commands to show comed-like statistics in the game hud in the lower right corner, run `/exec data/p1xbraten/gamehud.cfg`.
+    To show comed-like statistics in the game hud in the lower right corner, run `/exec data/p1xbraten/gamehud.cfg.gz`.

 ### [hudfragmessages.patch](./patches/hudfragmessages.patch)